 Disagreeing on Drugs

-Jeff Sessions really hates weed.
+In addition to hating sanctuary city policies, Jeff Sessions really hates weed.
 “Good people don’t smoke marijuana,” he said at a Senate hearing in 2016.
 (In a now infamous exchange, he also once said of the Ku Klux Klan, “I thought those guys were okay until I learned they smoked pot”; he later said the remark was a joke.)
 Sessions strongly opposes marijuana legalization, so it is perhaps unsurprising that he is using his position to target the drug in states where it has been legalized: like California.

 Recreational adult-use marijuana became legal in California on January 1.
 Despite the recent rescinding of the Cole Memo, an Obama-era directive that basically told federal officials to let marijuana be in states where its use was legal, California has shown no signs of backing down from its legalization of the drug.
 Referring to the issue, Gavin Newsom, California’s lieutenant governor, told The New York Times, “There is no question California will ultimately prevail.”